Tracardi/tracardi-api/manual/en/docs/resources/rabbitmq_resource.md

 # Resource configuration and set-up

-No documentation provided by developer
+No documentation provided by developer.